-(as of May 2, 2020)
+(as of May 1, 2021)

-Name and Province of Residence Occupation SIMON GAGNÉ Ontario, Canada Executive Vice President, Human Resources MOHIT GROVER Ontario, Canada Senior Vice President, Innovation & Strategy SARAH JOYCE Senior Vice President, E-commerce Ontario, Canada Selilor vice r resident, E-commerce DOUG NATHANSON Ontario, Canada Senior Vice President, General Counsel and Corporate Secretary SANDRA SANDERSON Ontario, Canada Senior Vice President, Marketing VIVEK SOOD Executive Vice President, Related Businesses Nova Scotia, Canada Executive vice Fresident, Related Businesses PIERRE ST-LAURENT Executive Vice President, Chief Operating Officer, Full Service Quebec, Canada VITTORIA VARALLI Vice President, Sustainability and Chief of Staff, Office of the CEO Ontario, Canada MICHAEL VELS Chief Financial Officer Ontario, Canada MIKE VENTON General Manager, Discount Ontario, Canada
+Name and Province of Residence Occupation SIMON GAGNÉ Ontario, Canada Executive Vice President, Human Resources MOHIT GROVER Ontario, Canada Senior Vice President, Innovation & Strategy SARAH JOYCE Ontario, Canada Senior Vice President, E-commerce DOUG NATHANSON Ontario, Canada Senior Vice President, General Counsel and Corporate Secretary SANDRA SANDERSON Ontario, Canada Senior Vice President, Marketing VIVEK SOOD Nova Scotia, Canada Executive Vice President, Related Businesses PIERRE ST-LAURENT Quebec, Canada Executive Vice President, Chief Operating Officer, Full Service MICHAEL VELS Ontario, Canada Chief Financial Officer MIKE VENTON Ontario, Canada General Manager, Discount

-During the past five years, each of the above-mentioned directors and officers has been engaged in the principal occupation or held the position with the company or firm indicated opposite his or her name other than:
+During the past five years, each of the above-mentioned directors and officers has been engaged in the principal occupation or held the position with the company or firm indicated opposite their name other than:

-- Cynthia Devine, who prior to March 2017 was Executive Vice President and Chief Financial Officer, RioCan Real Estate Investment Trust; - Mohit Grover, who prior to October 2019 was Head of Industry Retail, Google Canada from September 2014 to September 2019; - Sarah Joyce, who prior to June 2018 was General Manager of SaksOff5th.com and Gilt.com from November 2016 to June 2018; Director of Merchandising Initiatives at Saks Fifth Avenue Off 5th from July 2015 to November 2016; and Senior Manager of Corporate Strategy at Saks Fifth Avenue (Hudson's Bay Company) from September 2014 to July 2015; - Michael Medline, who prior to January 2017 was President & Chief Executive Officer, Canadian Tire Corporation ("CTC") from December 2014 until July 2016; - Doug Nathanson, who prior to April 2018 was General Counsel, CTC from February 2016 to April 2018; and General Counsel & Chief Human Resources Officer, CTC from March 2015 to February 2016; - Martine Reardon, who prior to January 2017 was Chief Marketing Officer, Macy's Inc. from February 2012 until May 2016; - Sandra Sanderson, who prior to November 2018 was Senior Vice President of Marketing at White House Black Market in the U.S. from February 2017 to October 2018; and Chief Marketing and Quality Officer at Walmart Canada from September 2013 to February 2017; - Martine Turcotte, who prior to January 2020 was Vice Chair, Quebec, BCE Inc. and Bell Canada; - Vittoria Varalli, who prior to January 2018 was a consultant at the Boston Consulting Group from September 2015 to December 2017; and an Associate at Skadden, Arps, Slate, Meagher and Flom from January 2011 to June 2015; - Michael Vels, who prior to June 2017 was Chief Financial Officer of Hydro One Limited from July 2015 to May 2017; and - Mike Venton, who prior to January 2018 was Senior Vice President, Discount No Frills at Loblaw Companies Limited from May 2014 to December 2016.
+- Michelle Banik, who prior to March 2021 was Chief People Officer and Senior Vice President (Global Head of Human Resources) at OMERS from 2015 until December 2019. - Cynthia Devine, who prior to March 2017 was Executive Vice President and Chief Financial Officer, RioCan Real Estate Investment Trust; - Mohit Grover, who prior to October 2019 was Head of Industry Retail, Google Canada from September 2014 to September 2019; - Sarah Joyce, who prior to June 2018 was General Manager of SaksOff5th.com and Gilt.com from November 2016 to June 2018; Director of Merchandising Initiatives at Saks Fifth Avenue Off 5th from July 2015 to November 2016; and Senior Manager of Corporate Strategy at Saks Fifth Avenue (Hudson's Bay Company) from September 2014 to July 2015; - Michael Medline, who prior to January 2017 was President & Chief Executive Officer, Canadian Tire Corporation ("CTC") from December 2014 until July 2016; - Doug Nathanson, who prior to April 2018 was General Counsel, CTC from February 2016 to April 2018; - Martine Reardon, who prior to April 2021 was a corporate director; and Chief Marketing Officer, Macy's Inc. from February 2012 until May 2016;

+- Sandra Sanderson, who prior to November 2018 was Senior Vice President of Marketing at White House Black Market in the U.S. from February 2017 to October 2018; and Chief Marketing and Quality Officer at Walmart Canada from September 2013 to February 2017; - Martine Turcotte, who prior to January 2020 was Vice Chair, Quebec, BCE Inc. and Bell Canada; - Michael Vels, who prior to June 2017 was Chief Financial Officer of Hydro One Limited from July 2015 to May 2017; and - Mike Venton, who prior to January 2018 was Senior Vice President, Discount No Frills at Loblaw Companies Limited from May 2014 to December 2016.

-As of May 2, 2020, the number of Class B common shares of Empire beneficially owned, directly or indirectly, or over which control or direction is exercised by the directors and executive officers of Empire as a group is 22,583,431 or approximately 23.0% of those issued and outstanding.
+As of May 1, 2021, the number of Class B common shares of Empire beneficially owned, directly or indirectly, or over which control or direction is exercised by the directors and executive officers of Empire as a group is 22,955,622 or approximately 23.4% of those issued and outstanding.
 No executive officer who is not a director owns Class B common shares.